csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 In this case the **group by** clause has been omitted, so the entire relation is treated as a single group.

 As another example of aggregation on groups of tuples, consider the query “Find the number of instructors in each department who teach a course in the Spring 2010 semester.”
 Information about which instructors teach which course sections in which semester is available in the _teaches_ relation.
-However, this in- formation has to be joined with information from the _instructor_ relation to get the department name of each instructor.
+However, this information has to be joined with information from the _instructor_ relation to get the department name of each instructor.
 Thus, we write this query as follows:

 **select** _dept name_, **count** (**distinct** _ID_) **as** _instr count_ **from** _instructor_ **natural join** _teaches_ **where** _semester_ \= ’Spring’ **and** _year_ \= 2010 **group by** _dept name_;